 The configurations options for most plugins are fairly intuitive, taking you from one step to the next in succession.
 You’ll need to refresh your browser in order to see the changes that the plugin made.

-Troubleshooting Problems With WordPress Plugin Installations
+Troubleshooting Problems with WordPress Plugin Installations

 What happens if your WordPress plugin doesn’t work as it should?
 Your plugin may not have installed correctly or it may be incompatible with another plugin.
 Here are some things you can do to get it working.

 Review all of the instructions to make sure that you followed them exactly.
 Did you remember to activate your plugin as the final step?
-Try deactivating and then reactivating the plugin to see that works.
+Try deactivating and then reactivating the plugin to see what works.

 Some of the best information comes from other users that had similar problems and were able to work out the bugs.
-Check the WordPress support Forums to see if other users experienced the same difficulty.
+Check the WordPress support forums to see if other users experienced the same difficulty.
 Look for the name of the plugin or keywords for the type of trouble that you are having.

 The WordPress Support Forum is also a good place to post a question about a problem with a plugin.
 There’s a good chance that another user had the same problem and will answer your questions specifically.